aws-samples/non-profit-blockchain/ngo-fabric/README.md

 On the Fabric client node.

 Update the configtx channel configuration.
 The Name and ID fields should be updated with the member ID.
-You can obtain the member ID from the AWS Managed Blockchain Console, or from the ENV variables exported to your current session.
+You can obtain the member ID from the Amazon Managed Blockchain Console, or from the ENV variables exported to your current session.

 ```